 Austin Burns, Voice

-Austin has developed 11 seasonally themed programs which he arranges, curates, and performs all over New England with his ensemble “Sole Durato.”
-Austin has also performed at various music festivals in Boston and Vermont including Caspian Music Mondays and Newbury Nights.
+Austin is an active performer and educator.
+He has developed eleven seasonally themed programs which he arranges, curates, and performs all over New England with his ensemble “Sole Durato”, and has performed at various music festivals in Boston and Vermont, including Caspian Music Mondays and Newbury Nights.
 He has performed at the Boston Public library as part of the Never Too Late Concert Series as well as a Fundraising Gala for the Museum of Fine Arts.